SequesterChain/sequester-example-node/README.md

 ./scripts/docker-run.sh
 ```

 This command will firstly compile your code, and then start a local development network.
-You can
-also replace the default command
-(`cargo build --release && ./target/release/node-template --dev --ws-external`)
-by appending your own.
-A few useful ones are as follow.